The 100 Unhealthiest Places in Your Home

 The Rx: "There are many textile companies that are more conscious of the chemical treatments," she says.
 "Soy fiber can be blended with other fibers to enhance the benefits.
 Vegetable cashmere is rich with 45% protein content.
 Many organic textiles are available in wool, silk, hemp, linen, plant fibers as well."

 "Hantavirus pulmonary syndrome (HPS) is a potentially deadly respiratory disease," says Stephanie Cauller, a Re/Max realtor who has seen it all.
 "And can be caused by contact with rodents or rodent feces.
 Make sure that any home you live in is free of critters and if there was a problem at one point have it professionally cleaned."

-Recommendation: “Hire professionals to remediate mold, infestations or dirty ductwork to a clean and healthy condition!” she says.
-“Monitor air quality and visually inspect for mold or other issues on a regular basis as part of routine home maintenance.
+The Rx: "Hire professionals to remediate mold, infestations or dirty ductwork to a clean and healthy condition!" she says.
+"Monitor air quality and visually inspect for mold or other issues on a regular basis as part of routine home maintenance.
 Also be sure to maintain your own personal health and monitor yourself for symptoms.
-Seek medical attention if needed.”
+Seek medical attention if needed."

 Your "Indoor Time" Might Give You Myopia

 "When children spend too much time in the home and indoors they have the tendency to become more myopic, or nearsighted," says Dr. David M Roth, an optometrist and orthokeratologist.
 "Myopia is an epidemic worldwide.
 And when you are indoors surrounded by four walls in the ceiling your eyes are never exposed to infinity."